The Original Source of this wonderful family tradition!

-Enjoy instilling more memorable traditions into your home by searching my activities and Thanksgiving tradition posts with lots of simple, meaningful ideas.
+Enjoy instilling more memorable traditions into your home by searching my Thanksgiving tradition posts with lots of simple, meaningful ideas.

 As we pour out gratitude, our soul feeds joy.

 It’s that time of the year, when we focus on feeding our tummies, yet what’s more important than feeding the hearts of our children with one of the most important character qualities – a heart of thankfulness.

 These Gratitude Rolls put a fun “foodie” twist to expressing our gratefulness in a unique and creative way that will impact your children for years to come.
 This Thanksgiving tradition is similar in purpose to my Leaves of Thanks tradition, (free printable) which I shared earlier, yet these Thanksgiving traditions shouldn’t be saved for only special occasions, you can enjoy this encouragement any time of the year.

 Today we made these Gratitude Rolls “Just because,” but I envision using this during a birthday celebration and have everyone write something they love about the special birthday “blessing.”

 As guests arrive have each person write a few things that they are grateful for on small sheets of parchment paper.
 I’ve used paper before, but if you choose to do that, then use parchment paper to protect it from the dough.
 If you want to spend extra time making homemade butter horn rolls each Thanksgiving like we do, you’ll love them, but purchasing one or more packages of Store bought Crescent Rolls works well without the extra work (which is what I used for these pictures.)

 Remember, it’s not about having the perfect meal, it’s about celebrating life together.